JaedenRotondo/health-super-app/README.md

 The reason behind implementing a specific chronic illness for the Health Super App is that all chronic diseases have specific pain points, challenges, and features that might not be scalable between different diseases.
 For example, the symptom tracker cannot be generalized because different diseases affect different body parts.
 Less obviously, however, even the medication tracker would not necessarily be scalable since some medications are self-administered and others are administered at hospitals.

+### Understanding the Issue
+IBD is on the rise in Canada and around the world.
+With more patients, new assessment techniques and forms of communication will have to be established.
+It is already well known that many chronic patients have issues with medication adherence, and many healthcare professionals are looking into the possibility of tackling these issues with telemedicine.
+In creating a user-friendly app, it is important to understand the users and their accessibility needs.
+The IBD population is not necessarily the same as the general population or even the population of those with a chronic illness.
+The purpose of the below research is to determine the specific needs of IBD patients and create an accessible health app that will be effective for both patients and health professionals.

 ### Existing Solutions
 Looking into the existing telemedicine apps that exist for patients with IBD, there is one large contender called MyGut created by Chrons and Colitis Canada.
 This app allows users to track their symptoms and export a report to their healthcare practitioners.
 MyGut allows users to track pain, washroom usage, and lifestyle habits (sleep, diet and nutrition) [source](https://crohnsandcolitis.ca/Support-for-You/MyGut).
 Also, the MyGut app acts as a resource center for patients where they can find information and resources for their illnesses.
 Where this app stands out in my opinion is the ability to export a document about their health, this is especially useful because it shows the history of the patient in detail.